Skip to content

 System Interconnections (Bus)

-The mechanism that provides the medium for communication among processor, memory, and input/output.
+The mechanism that provides the medium for communication among the processor, memory, and input/output.
 A common example of a system interconnection is by means of a system bus, consisting of a number of conducting wires to which all the other components are attached.
 There are three system buses.

 Address Bus